ACT4E/ACT4E-mcdp-exercise-template/README.md

 Install VS Code [using the instructions online](https://code.visualstudio.com/download).

-## Open the folder in VS Code using "Dev Container"
+## Open the folder in VS Code using "Dev Container."

 Select File -> Open and select *the entire folder*.

-VS Code will propose to install "Dev Container".
+VS Code will propose to install "Dev Container."
 Click "install".

 VS Code will give you a message similar to: